Update: 13 April 2021

 And as we all continue to grapple with the COVID-19 pandemic, please also urge the World Health Organization to call for the closure of all live-animal markets worldwide.

-Join PETA in urging the World Health Organization to call for an end to live-animal meat markets.
+Join PETA in urging the World Health Organization to call for an end to all deadly live-animal markets around the globe.